TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options/Index.rst

          boolean

    Description
-         As :code:`noThumbsInEB` but for the Rich Text Editor image selector.
+         As :ts:`noThumbsInEB` but for the Rich Text Editor image selector.

 .. container:: table-row